IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

 It is often nessarry to gather server **traces** and/or **dumps** for analyzing some problems with an application.
 Open Liberty Operator makes it easy to gather these on a server running inside a container.

-A storage must be configured so the generated artifacts can persist, even after the Pod is deleted.
+Storage must be configured so the generated artifacts can persist, even after the Pod is deleted.
 This storage can be shared by all instances of the Open Liberty applications.
 RedHat OpenShift on IBM Cloud utilizes the storage capabilities provided by IBM Cloud.

 In the lab environment, you will attach storage using the storage class backed by NFS storage that we configured for the lab environment.